g-apparence/g-apparence/README.md

 ### Tech entrepreneur and full-stack Flutter expert
 I'm a developper that believes in collaboration.
 <br>
 Development is not the beginning of a great product.
-So I co-founded Apparence.io that brings all expert required to create awesome mobile applications.<br>
+I co-founded Apparence.io that brings all expert required to create awesome mobile applications.<br>
-I 💙 Flutter and discovering new technologies.
+I 💙 Flutter and discovering new technologies.<br>
+🚀 Currently launching Pal...
 <br>
 <br>